-- 1. involve appropriate agricultural development or diversification in accordance with Policies AGR1 and AGR2; or - 2. involve the appropriate conversion of a rural building; or - 3. involve the redevelopment or expansion of an established existing business occupying the site; or - 4. there are specific reasons why a rural location is necessary
+- 1. involve appropriate agricultural development or diversification in accordance with Policies AGR1 and AGR2; or - 2. involve the appropriate conversion of a rural building; or - 3. involve the redevelopment or expansion of established employment land or an existing business occupying the site; or - 4. there are specific reasons why a rural location is necessary